Gisele Bundchen says she suffered 'crushing sense of anxiety,' contemplated suicide

 Supermodel Gisele Bundchen revealed her struggles with anxiety and suicidal thoughts in her new book, according to reports.

-In her memoir, "Lessons: My Path to a Meaningful Life," Bundchen, 38, said she battled panic attacks and comtemplated suicide, People magazine reported.
+In her memoir, "Lessons: My Path to a Meaningful Life," Bundchen, 38, said she battled panic attacks and contemplated suicide, People magazine reported.

 “I actually had the feeling of, ‘If I just jump off my balcony, this is going to end, and I never have to worry about this feeling of my world closing in,’” she said, according to People.